 Can you hear sirens inside an ambulance?

-What subjects are needed to be a paramedic?
+What subjects do I need to be a paramedic?

-Can I be a paramedic without a degree?
+Can you become a paramedic without a science A level?

 Do paramedics get paid well?

 How Much Does a Paramedic Make?
 Paramedics made a median salary of $35,400 in 2019.
 The best-paid 25 percent made $46,090 that year, while the lowest-paid 25 percent made $28,130.

 Is it hard to become a paramedic?